joshembling/laragenie/README.md

 #### Index files

-You can index files by inputting a file name with it's namespace e.g.
+You can index files in the following ways:

+- Inputting a file name with it's namespace e.g. `App/Models/User.php`
-`App/Models/User.php`

-You may also index files by inputting a full directory, then use a wildcard (\*) to select multiple files e.g.

-`App/Models/*` or `App/Models/*.php`

-Please note: if you are using the '\*' wildcard without an extension, this directory must only contain files and not folders, otherwise an exception will be thrown.
+- Inputting a full directory, e.g. `App`

+- Inputting multiple files or directories in a comma separated list e.g. `App/Models, tests/Feature, App/Http/Controllers/Controller.php`

+- Inputting multiple directories with wildcards e.g. `App/Models/*.php`
+    - Please note that the wildcards must still match the file extensions in your `laragenie` config file.

 #### Remove indexed files